istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 #### External access

-Test the `Egress Gateway` from outside the cluster forwarding the `ingressgateway` service's port and calling the service
+Test the egress gateway from outside the cluster forwarding the `ingressgateway` service's port and calling the service

 {{< text bash >}}
 $ kubectl -n istio-system port-forward svc/istio-ingressgateway 15443:443